How to Trim Your Car Insurance Bill

 Because of these changes, people with good driving and credit records and safe cars may be able to lower their auto insurance prices by up to 25%.
 And people who had bad driving records may finally be able to get coverage from a regular company, instead of getting rejected and shunned to a high-risk insurer.

 And you can get help from an independent insurance agent who works with many companies (go to the Independent Insurance Agents of America Web site to find an agent in your area).
-Some state insurance departments also publish rate comparisons; find links to your state's site on our insurance page.
+Some state insurance departments also publish rate comparisons.

 Because of these changes, buying a safe car can also make a big difference in your auto insurance rate.
 You can look up the car's cost to insure at State Farm's vehicle ratings page, which shows you the car's relative insurance costs in three categories: the damage and theft index grade (how its collision and comprehensive premiums stack up against vehicles in its price range), the liability rating index score (relative premiums for bodily injury and property damage liability) and the car's vehicle safety discount (the discount for medical payments or personal injury protection coverage, based on the cost of claims involving injury to the occupants of the insured car).
 These ratings are from State Farm's claims experience and may be different for other companies.
 You can also look up a car's crash test results at the Insurance Institute for Highway Safety Web site.